woman doctor

 Communicating with your cancer care team

-It’s important to feel comfortable with your cancer care team.
+It’s essential to feel at ease with your cancer care team.
 You rely on them for clear, helpful information to guide you through decisions.
-They rely on you to be open, honest, and to trust them.
-Together, you’re a team working to make sure you get the best care possible.
+They rely on you to be open, honest, and trustworthy.
+Together, you’re a team working to ensure you receive the best care possible.

 Talking with your cancer care team can sometimes feel overwhelming or intimidating.
 You might get a lot of information at once or feel confused by medical terms.
 You might even worry that asking too many questions seems disrespectful.
 But your cancer care team wants you to feel comfortable, ask questions, and understand your care and treatment.